Admin — Agent Templates

 Section titled “The template list”Route: /agent-templates

-The list is a searchable table showing every template in the tenant:
+The list is a searchable table showing every Agent Template in the tenant.

 | Column | Notes |